Monk Fruit vs Stevia

 Best for Stevia

-• Budget-conscious athletes looking for an affordable, widely available zero-calorie sweetener.
+- Budget-conscious athletes looking for an effective zero-calorie sweetener.

 Pro Tips

-Always check the full ingredient list of any sweetened recovery product; many 'natural' sweeteners are blended with sugar alcohols (like erythritol) that can cause digestive distress in some athletes.
+Always check the 'other ingredients' list on any sweetener product.
+Many 'natural' sweeteners are blended with erythritol or other sugar alcohols that can cause significant GI distress in sensitive athletes.

-If you're making your own recovery mix, start with a small amount of sweetener and gradually increase to your preferred sweetness level to avoid overdoing it and potentially impacting flavor or digestion.
+When making your own recovery drink, start with minimal sweetener and gradually increase to your preference.
+Over-sweetening can lead to an artificial taste and potentially trigger cravings.

 Frequently Asked Questions

-Which sweetener provides a cleaner taste profile for sparkling recovery beverages like RCVR?+
+Which sweetener is better for a sparkling recovery drink like RCVR?+

 Recovery in a can